jeremydaly/lambda-api/README.md

 ```

 ## Logging
-Lambda API includes a robust logging engine specifically designed for integration with AWS CloudWatch Logs' native JSON support.
+Lambda API includes a robust logging engine specifically designed to utilize native JSON support for CloudWatch Logs.
 Not only is it ridiculously fast, but it's also highly configurable.
 Logging is disabled by default, but can be enabled by passing `{ logger: true }` when you create the Lambda API instance (or by passing a [Logging Configuration](#logging-configuration) definition).

 The logger is attached to the `REQUEST` object and can be used anywhere the object is available (e.g. routes, middleware, and error handlers).